amberwoll/startup/README.md

 Stores application data in MongoDB- currently holds scores info on the web

 ## Login Deliverable
-25% - Supports new user registration
+Supports new user registration- has this functionality using the register button

-25% - Supports existing user authentication
+Supports existing user authentication- has this funcitonality using the login button

-20% - Stores and retrieves credentials in MongoDB
+Stores and retrieves credentials in MongoDB- new data for user created in db

-20% - Restricts application functionality based upon authentication
+Restricts application functionality based upon authentication- doesn't allow multiple users of the same username and requires correct password, also doesn't save high scores to leaderboard without login